Kapp Putsch: Putsch perpetrators

-The Putsch left a rump of military conspirators such as Pabst and Ehrhardt, who found refuge in Bavaria under the right-wing government of Gustav von Kahr (itself an indirect product of the Kapp-Lüttwitz Putsch) and there attempted to organize plots against the republican constitution and government of Germany.
-The crisis in the relations of Bavaria with the Reich (August–September 1921) which ended in Kahr's resignation was a further phase of the same trouble.
+The Putsch left a rump of military conspirators such as Pabst and Ehrhardt, who found refuge in Bavaria under the right-wing government of Gustav von Kahr (itself an indirect product of the Kapp-Lüttwitz Putsch) and there attempted to organise plots against the republican constitution and government of Germany.
+The crisis in the relations of Bavaria with the Reich (August–September 1921), which ended in Kahr's resignation, was a further phase of the same trouble.

-After the Putsch Noske named Kapp, Pabst and Ehrhardt as being responsible, despite the support from much higher up in the army.
+After the Putsch, Noske named Kapp, Pabst and Ehrhardt as being responsible, despite the support from much higher up in the army.
 Most of the participants were granted an amnesty and on 2 August 1920, the Reichstag passed a law that exculpated crimes committed during the Putsch and the subsequent Ruhr Uprising except those due to "cruelty" or "self-interest".
 Of 705 cases brought against civilians, only the prosecution of von Jagow ended with a guilty verdict.
 Freikorps and Reichswehr members were subject to military law and of 775 courts-martial, 486 cases were closed.
-48 officers were removed from their posts, six resigned, the others were subject to mild disciplinary actions.
-The Marinebrigade Ehrhardt was dissolved in May 1920 but most of its members were allowed to join the Reichswehr where they had successful careers.
+48 officers were removed from their posts, six resigned, and the others were subject to mild disciplinary actions.
+The Marinebrigade Ehrhardt was dissolved in May 1920, but most of its members were allowed to join the Reichswehr, where they had successful careers.
 The courts were much harsher on the members of the Red Ruhr Army, many of whom were sentenced to lengthy terms of imprisonment.

 Kapp was arrested in Sweden on 16 April but not deported to Germany.
 He voluntarily returned to Germany in April 1922 and died the same year in prison while awaiting trial.
 Lüttwitz returned to Germany as part of an amnesty in 1924.
 Gustav Noske was forced to resign by the unions on 22 March, as a condition for ending the general strike and because some in the SPD thought that he had not been tough enough facing up to the putschists; Otto Gessler succeeded Noske as Defence Minister.
 General Reinhardt also resigned out of protest at Noske's dismissal.
 General Seeckt became his successor as Chef der Heeresleitung.

 Former Ottoman grand vizier Talat Pasha, the main perpetrator of the Armenian genocide, was hiding in Berlin after the war and appeared at the press conference to criticize the putschists for dilettantism.